 Class 1 Teacher

 Hi!
-I began working at the wonderful Norton school 8 years ago.
+I began working at the wonderful Norton school 9 years ago.
 I began my time at Norton working in the preschool for two years and since then have been teaching in Reception and now Year 1!
 I love the children’s individual personalities, watching the children progress and seeing them grow in confidence.
 Norton really is a very special place to work!

 I’m the deputy safeguarding lead at Norton, a school governor and KS1 Subject Lead for phonics and reading.
-I really enjoy these roles and working as part of a team to strive to be the best we can!
+I really enjoy these roles and love to see how the changes we make benefit the children.